-"This section shows the parts contained in your stove, each stove has over 80 spare-parts and, each part is detailed.
-When new parts are required the section will enable spares to be recognised and ordered.
+This section shows the parts contained in your stove, each stove has over 80 spare-parts and, each part is detailed.
+When new parts are required the section will allow spares to be recognised and ordered.
 As a further source of reference please visit www.eurostove.co.uk for latest spare-part information.

+LOOSE PARTS

-LOOSE PARTS Always use the operating tools provided when handling parts likely to be hot when the stove is in use.
-Yourstove has the following parts in the stove.
-1) Cast Iron grate & log retainer.
-2) Ashpan and ashpan handle 3) Stove Glove 4) Top plate decorative cover plate.
-5) Instruction manual, service record card & warranty card 6) Vermiculite brick linings & chamber spa (these are integral to the stoves perform: away) 7) Top flue rear convection panel.
-1 8) Moisture absorbency bag
+Always use the operating tools provided when handling parts likely to be hot when the stove is in use.
+Your stove has the following parts in the stove.

+- 1) Cast Iron grate & log retainer.

+- 2) Ashpan & Ashpan tool.

+- 3) Stove Glove.

+- 4) Top plate decorative cover plate.

+- 5) Instruction manual & warranty card.

+- 6) Vermiculite brick linings (these are integral to the stoves performance-Do not throw away).

+- 7) Moisture absorbency bag.

+- 8) Flue heat deflection panel.